Taylorgonz/Refactor/README.md

 and the UNH Fullstack Coding Bootcamp

+## Links
+Here is the link to the deployed site: https://taylorgonz.github.io/Refactor/

 ## Contact

 if you want to contact me for any more questions here are my links!